ladouceurrachel/rachelladouceur.github.io/index.md

   <div style="flex: 2; min-width: 300px;">

     <p>Rachel Ladouceur, CPA, CISA, is a PhD candidate in Computer Science at the Université du Québec à Chicoutimi (UQAC), Canada since 2022.
 Her doctoral work examines the effectiveness of large language models (LLMs) in identifying and explaining disinformation.
-She works part-time with the National Defence Research Centre on information narratives.
+She works part-time as a student PhD with the National Defence Research Centre.
 </p>

     <h2>Research Interests</h2>